vc2004/data_analysis/README.md

 2. Run following command line in R:
     <pre><code>source("run_analysis.R")</code></pre>
 3. Two file will be generated in working direcory, the final_data.txt is the result clean data.

+##File listed in this repository:

+- 'README.md': Overview of this repository and instruction on how to run analysis file.

+- 'final_data.txt': The final clean data required by assignment.

+- 'Codebook.md': The codebook of the clean data set.

 ##Description